 Black women-owned firm targeted by conservative activist for grant program: ‘We are not scared’

-The lawsuit is expected to be the first of many targeting diversity policies in the wake of the Supreme Court’s ruling against affirmative action.
+The suit is expected to be the first of many targeting diversity policies in the wake of the Supreme Court’s ruling against affirmative action.

 The aftermath of the Supreme Court’s June ruling against affirmative action has opened the floodgates of litigation against businesses that focus on diversity.

 Fearless Fund, an Atlanta-based venture capital firm, was sued last week for discrimination for considering only businesses owned by Black women for a grant program.
-The lawsuit came from the American Alliance for Equal Rights, an organization backed by Edward Blum, the same conservative legal activist who was behind the lawsuits that eventually led to the ban on race-conscious college admissions.
+The lawsuit came from the American Alliance for Equal Rights, an organization backed by Edward Blum, the conservative legal activist who was behind the lawsuits that eventually led to the ban on race-conscious college admissions.

 At a press conference Thursday afternoon, Alphonso David, an attorney representing the Fearless Fund, called the case a “meritless lawsuit” being pursued by “right-wing” extremists.
-Ariane Simone, an entrepreneur who is one of the group’s founders, said that activism was in her team’s DNA, adding, “We are not scared.”
+Arian Simone, an entrepreneur who is one of the group’s founders, said that activism was part of her team’s mission, adding, “We are not scared.”

 Co-counsel Ben Crump said the group had been sued first because their opponents thought they’d make an easy target.
 He added that the scope of the battle was larger than one lawsuit.